 Data mapping has potential for application far beyond study of Geography.
 This workshop is aimed at humanities researchers interested in spatial data and using maps to tell stories.
 With ArcGIS we will show how to create a map from raw data and how to build contextual narrative around your map using the Storymaps feature.

 This hands-on workshop provides a low-barrier introduction to Github and Git to help you understand their potential value for digital research projects.
 Git is version control software for tracking project files, backing up data, and collaborating with others.
-We also looks at Github Pages, a home for your research project website or blog.
+We also look at Github Pages as a potential home for your research project website or blog.

 This workshop will guide attendees through the process of creating a digital exhibition or scholarly project in Omeka.
 It will also introduce aspects of digital storytelling, content management and webhosting.

 This workshop will next take place in February 2023.

 This is an introduction to IIIF (International Image Interoperability Framework), a modern method of presenting high quality images from digitised cultural heritage collections in a way that enables new forms of engagement and reuse.

 It is aimed at all researchers and staff interested in learning new ways to access and use digital collections.

 This workshop will next take place in April 2023.